Was it my fault?

 So why is it so different for sexual assault victims?
 There are many reasons that survivors turn to self-blame, including:

-- Societal culture of victim blaming: Unfortunately there are still heavily ingrained gender-based messages that perpetuate the belief that the victim (usually a woman) is somehow to blame.
+- Societal culture of victim blaming: Unfortunately heavily ingrained gender-based messages continue to exist and perpetuate the belief that the victim (usually a woman) is somehow to blame.
 We hear statements such as “What was she wearing?”, “Why did she go to his apartment?”, “Why did she drink so much?”, “She should’ve known better” as well as the excusing of male behavior with commonly repeated sentiments that “boys will be boys after all”.

 - Myths and misunderstanding about rape: There are also deeply entrenched societal myths and stereotypes that rapes only happen by strangers and thus only under violent and dangerous circumstances (e.g. the man jumping out of the bushes).
 The reality is most assaults (over 85%) are perpetrated by someone the victim knows, and often trusts to some degree – a date, a neighbor, a friend, a co-worker, a roommate, a relationship partner, spouse, parent, sibling or other family member.